arjunkc/busemann-code/README.md

 We're currently testing a hypothesis that Busemann functions ought to be negatively correlated.
 Busemann functions are differences of passage times (weighted shortest paths) between 3 vertices (Really it's the infinite version of such differences).

 The graph is a $N \times N$ grid. $N$ is a global variable that can be set.
-You can also set the weight function using for the random weights.
+You can also set the weight function used for the random weights.

 # To run this code